 Get an overview of all the press related to Copenhagen Photo Festival in 2019.
 The press from before, during and after the festival in a national and international context has been gathered in two documents.

-The first document is created by Have Kommunikation and is focused on the danish press before the festival.
+The first document is created by Have Kommunikation and is focused on the danish press from before the festival.
 You can find the document HERE.

-Use of photos may only be used editorially in reference to Copenhagen Photo Festival and the photographer has to be credited
+Photos may only be used editorially in reference to Copenhagen Photo Festival and the photographer has to be credited

 Deadline for press accreditation in 2020 is May 31.
 Application received after this date cannot be met.
 Please send your application to: firstname.lastname@example.org.

 Your application must include name of the media, name of the applicant as well as e-mail and phone number of the applicant.

 Copenhagen Photo Festival reserves the right to check all information.
 Accreditations are not sent to private addresses.
 If you are a freelance journalist / photographer, you must document which media and editor you have a prior agreement with.

 ”Copenhagen Photo Festival underlines from its very first year, just how relevant the unbending photo art can be.
 And thus also why the festival should be an annual event on the Danish art scene.”

 “The experience of attending the Copenhagen Photo Festival was very productive.
 I saw great art exhibitions, met interesting artists and heard world-class scholarly lectures at the symposium.
 One of the best festivals I have attended.”